EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 • Up to 10 meters of wireless (Bluetooth) connection for NeuroTrac Software.

 • Used as a learning tool for both patient and clinician with emphasis on improving treatment techniques in the use of EMG and Neuromuscular stimulation.Model number: MYO220P.
-This product is available through selected distributors who are able to provide training and support.
+This product is available through selected distributors who can provide training and support.